-- Pre-Lab: Pre-labs will be due on Wednesday at 11:59pm EDT/EST. All readings should be done prior to completing the pre-lab. - Lab Activities: All lab activities must be completed/turned in by Sunday at 11:59pm.
+- Pre-Lab Quizzes: For labs without RealizeIt, there are pre-lab quizzes due on Wednesday at 11:59pm EDT/EST. All readings should be done prior to completing the pre-lab. - Lab Activities: All lab activities must be completed/turned in by Sunday at 11:59pm.
 If it is a two week long lab, then only the part assigned for that week will be due.
 If a post-lab activity is assigned, it is due at the same time as the lab activities. - Participation: Some labs require you to discuss answers in groups.
-You must adhere to the netiquette polices outlined below.
-There are rubrics for discussions, but keep in mind that posts should be 1) making educated initial posts about the topic and properly citing sources, and 2) providing constructive criticism and feedback for groupmates' posts
+You must adhere to the netiquette polices outlined in Canvas.
+There are rubrics for discussions, but keep in mind that posts should be 1) making educated initial posts about the topic and properly citing sources, and 2) providing constructive criticism and feedback for groupmates' posts.

-• Late work will not be accepted, unless there is written documentation from a doctor, the Dean of Student's Office, or due to a documented technical issue.
+Late work will not be accepted, unless there is written documentation from a doctor, the Dean of Student's Office, or due to a documented technical issue.
 If there is an issue with you completing your assignments on time, contact your instructor immediately.
 Do not wait until the last minute!